9 Key Consumer Behavior Trends (2021-2025)

 Unlike traditional toilet paper, bamboo toilet paper is sourced from a plant with a relatively small negative environmental impact: bamboo.

-(This category's growth is also due to the fact that companies like Reel offered at-home bamboo toilet paper delivery)
+(This category's growth is also due to the fact that companies started to offer at-home bamboo toilet paper delivery.)

 3. People Take Care of Their Health At Home

 Search growth for "telemedicine" over the last 24 months.